logoPostPlanify

 • Discovery Mindset: Unlike weekday scrolling, which is often a distraction, weekend browsing is about discovery.
 Users are looking for things to do, places to go, and products to buy.

-• Lower Competition: Many brands and social media managers take the weekend off.
+• Lower Competition: Many brands and social media managers for small businesses take the weekend off.
 Posting during this time can give your content more visibility in a less crowded feed.

 • Positive Mood: People are generally happier and more open to new ideas on the weekend, which can lead to higher engagement rates for aspirational and feel-good content.